World Epics

 National Epics

-The website nationalepics.com is developing in parallel with National Epics, an in-progress collaborative work of c.
-83 or 84 chapters edited by David Wallace for Oxford UP (UK).
+The website National Epics is being developed in parallel with an in-progress collaborative project of over 80 chapters edited by David Wallace and to be published by Oxford University Press.

 Charlemagne: A European Icon